Filters for Audio in OBS Studio

 • VST Plugin

-For my own part, I use mostly the Noise Gate, Compressor and Limiter.
+For my own part, I use mostly the Noise Supression, Compressor and Limiter.
 In that order.

 The noise gate works as a switch, and “turns off” your microphone (or other audio input) when there is no sound louder than the settings allow.
 This is useful for excluding fan noise or keyboard presses.
 If a sound is louder than the settings allow, it opens the microphone (or other audio input) for transmitting.